chu-mirror/probs-cweb/README.md

 If you are at branch,
 ```
 # create a new file, and edit it with editor,
-# which can be specified by EDITOR macro in branch.mk,
+# which can be specified by ${EDITOR} in branch.mk,
-# but to state it as enviroment variable is recommonded,
+# but to state it as an environment variable is recommended,
-# some other programs(for example, visudo) also use $EDITOR
+# some other programs(for example, visudo) also use $EDITOR.
 $ make new

-# create a new foloder,
+# create a new folder,
-# the same as __make new__ at root
+# the same as "make new" at root
 $ make new-folder

 # delete all temporary files